|

 Independent Company (Commando) to harass the Japanese invaders for nearly a

 year, with Japanese losses totalling 2,500+ front-line forces.
+Dad never used the

 word 'surrender'.
 Interned in Timor, then Java and Changi, they were sent by